kakafarm/STTTS-tutorial/How to talk like a_lilian.md

 ### The Piper Voice Model

-Each Piper voice model comes in two files: one that ends in `.onyx` and one that ends in `.json`.
+Each Piper voice model comes in two files: one that ends in `.onnx` and one that ends in `.onnx.json`.
 The `.json` file has some parameters that can be adjusted to change aspects of the voice like how fast it speaks.

 Curses will need a path to the file where these files are stored on your hard drive, for example `C:\users\lilian\piper\voices`.
 Then you will click **Scan Directory** to tell Curses to index the voice models in this file.

+> [!WARNING]
-When scanning, Curses is looking for a pair of`.onyx` and `.json` files with the same name before the `.`.
-If you have your files saved as `en_GB-cori-medium.onyx` and `cori.json`, it won't work and you can end up going on a wild goose chase trying to troubleshoot something unrelated.
+> When scanning, Curses is looking for a pair of`.onnx` and `.onnx.json` files with the same name before the `.onnx`.
+If you have your files saved as `en_GB-cori-medium.onnx` and `cori.onnx.json`, it won't work and you can end up going on a wild goose chase trying to troubleshoot something unrelated.
 Ask me how I know ಠ_ಠ

 > [!NOTE]
-> One aspect of Piper models to be aware of is their licenses.
+> Piper voice models tend to have licenses attached.
 Some of them are public domain like Cori.
 Others may have restrictions or require some kind of attribution, like the one trained on the [Jenny (Dioco) dataset](https://github.com/dioco-group/jenny-tts-dataset).

 ## Outputting Your Voice to Another Program